squigglybob/NathTechPortfolio/src/pages/projects/project-test-1.md

 link: nathtech.dev

 ---
-Built with a [https://jamstack.org/](https://jamstack.org/ "JAM stack") for high performance and security, this portfolio shows off some of the latest web technologies.
+Built with a [JAM stack](https://jamstack.org/) for high performance and security, this portfolio shows off some of the latest web technologies.

-Built using [Gatsby](https://www.gatsbyjs.org/ "Gatsby"), the portfolio also functions as a PWA.
+Built using [Gatsby](https://www.gatsbyjs.org/), the portfolio also functions as a PWA.
 This means you can access the website offline, and can also install the site as a web app on your phone.

 Give it a try now.
 Go to your menu and click on install Nath Tech Portfolio.